When is New Student Orientation and when do classes start?

 Whom should I contact if I need information about disability-related accommodations?

-PUC's Teaching and Learning Center offers students with diagnosed learning disabilities access to accommodations and support that will improve their college experience.
-Students with learning disabilities may be seen by the counselor who helps determine the appropriate resources needed.
+PUC's Teaching and Learning Center offers students with diagnosed learning, psychological, or physical disabilities access to accommodations and support that will improve their college experience.
+Students with disabilities need to be seen by the Coordinator of Disabilities Support Services who helps determine appropriate resources.
 See Learning and Psychological Disabilities Services for more information.

 Where can I go for assistance with my classes?

-The Teaching and Learning Center is dedicated to helping PUC students develop their abilities for a successful college experience.
+The Teaching and Learning Center is passionate about helping PUC students develop their abilities for a successful college experience.
 The Center is located just north of the Dining Commons on the small road leading to the science complex.

-The TLC is for your personal tutoring needs, advising for those students with undeclared majors, and additional requests for academic support.
+TLC services include personal and group tutoring, advising for students with undeclared majors, plus individualized academic coaching and mentoring.
 Computer assisted learning resources are also available for math, reading, and a variety of other subjects.
-Please phone the TLC at (707) 965-7688 or e-mail at firstname.lastname@example.org.
+Please phone the TLC at (707) 965-7688 or e-mail email@example.com.

 What testing will I need to have?